 I wrote an article entitled how to come up with good business ideas that will definitely help with this strategy if you are looking.

-There's plenty of pioneering spirit in startups all around us.
-Let's take a look at some of the companies turning their gap in the market into innovative startups.
+For now, let's take a look at some of the companies turning their gap in the market into innovative startups.

 I can't remember the number of times where I have been at dinner and either been unhappy with something (but not wanting to cause a scene and ruin everyone's night), or seeing someone else at the table in the same position.